Growing White Sage: From Improved Seed Germination to Useful Harvest

 Growing your own white sage from seed is the responsible way to produce harvestable plants.
 We'll walk you through the process from seed germination to harvest.

-How to Germinate White Sage From Seed
+How to Grow White Sage From Seed

 White sage seeds have a very low germination rate.
 While this may be frustrating when starting plants from seed, it’s part of the natural process.
 To survive its native desert habitat, not all white sage seeds sprout at the same time.
 Many times germination rates are only 20%.
 The seeds aren’t duds; they just take their own sweet time.

-• ScarificationScarification is the process of removing some of the seed's outer coating.
-To scarify white sage seeds, place them on a piece of fine-grit sandpaper and then take a sanding block and rub it lightly over the seeds.
+• ScarificationWhite sage seeds have a tough outer coating that protects them in nature.
+Scarification will break down the tough shell and help the seeds germinate faster.
+To scarify white sage seeds, place them on a piece of fine-grit sandpaper and then take a sanding block or another piece of sandpaper and rub it lightly over the seeds.
+This will remove the hard outer layer without damaging the interior seed.

 • Light.
 White sage seeds need light to germinate.
 Use grow lights when starting seeds indoors.

 • Mist the seeds with a spray bottle to keep the soil moist but not soggy.
+You can use a humidity dome to keep the seeds from drying out before they germinate.

 After the seedlings have developed true leaves and are 3 inches tall, they can be transplanted outdoors.
 Once the soil has warmed and all danger of frost has passed, they will be ready to acclimate to life outside.
+To reduce transplant shock, harden off the seedlings before transplanting.

 While there are more than 700 species of salvias with different tastes and scents, white sage (salvia apiana) is unique.
 As a sun-loving, drought-tolerant plant, it can grow well in a suitable climate.